We still offer opportunities for graduates to study for a

 collaborating University.
 During the first year they will be required to attend appropriate lectures at RAL and at the collaborating University.

-For entry in October 2019 we have 7 joint studentships available:
+For entry in 2019 we still have 2 joint studentships available:

 Rutherford Appleton Laboratory